 If you think that what you are doing now is enough and that it’s time to relax, then you’re leading your business into bankruptcy.

-Ensuring cybersecurity is not just the job of the IT department or a task for the techno savvy.
+Ensuring cybersecurity is not just the job of the IT department or a task for the techno-savvy.
 In fact, the whole workforce must be exposed and involved in building security measures.
-Creating a certain level of awareness to the whole workforce is crucial.
+Creating a certain level of awareness for the whole workforce is crucial.
 Yes, there should be one pillar assigned on top to oversee, but it’s everyone’s responsibility to ensure security.

 Building up preventive measures through technology, learning, and innovation, is the best way to ensure your business’s security.
 You may not be able to create bullet-proof, threat-free environment but you can make it buoyant.
 These quotes will hopefully outline where your priorities should lie when it comes to cybersecurity practices.
 Do not solely invest in technology and software, invest in your people too.
 Reach out to Cybint Solutions to learn more about our cyber education solutions today.